lingo-reviews/tenets/go/dev/README.md

 ```

 This will raise an issue for every non-awesome comment, with the default
-message "Issue Found".
+message "Issue Found". http://goast.yuroyoro.net is a useful tool to help you find the node you're interested in.
 To set the message:

 ```go
 t.RegisterIssue("sucky_comment", tenet.AddComment("this comment could be more awesome"))